 How do I know if my dog is in pain?

-Dogs hide pain well.
+Dogs often hide pain well.
 Look for subtle signs like slowing down on walks, reluctance to jump into the car, excessive licking of a joint, changes in sleeping position, or irritability.
 If you see these, consult a vet rather than self-medicating.

 Does activated charcoal work for ibuprofen?